CiscoSecurity/tr-05-serverless-relay/README.md

 To simplify the JWT-related stuff, we have prepared for you the [Threat Response JWT Generator](https://github.com/CiscoSecurity/tr-05-jwt-generator) tool that provides only a single easy-to-use `jwt` command.
-Since the tool is included to the [requirements.txt](requirements.txt) file, at this point it must already have been installed along with the other dependencies.
+Since the tool is included into the [requirements.txt](requirements.txt) file, at this point it should already have been installed along with the other dependencies.

 Follow the steps below to finish the deployment procedure: